-- Bald Eagle: No habitat or individuals of bald eagles were observed. - Northern long-eared bat (NLEB): Mature trees (greater than 12 inches in diameter) that exhibit exfoliating bark (i.e., hickories and oaks) and dead tree snags were observed within the forested portions of the DSA and may serve as potential roosting habitat; however, the site was reviewed in accordance with the NLEB Standard Local Operating Procedures for Endangered Species (SLOPES) between the U.S. Army Corps of Engineers (USACE), Wilmington District, and the Asheville and Raleigh USFWS (Service) Offices.
+- Bald Eagle: No habitat for the bald eagle, which includes nests at tops of large, mature trees near large rivers, lakes, and marshes, was observed within the DSA.
+Also, no individuals of bald eagles were observed. - Northern long-eared bat (NLEB): Mature trees (greater than 12 inches in diameter) that exhibit exfoliating bark (i.e., hickories and oaks) and dead tree snags were observed within the forested portions of the DSA and may serve as potential roosting habitat; however, the site was reviewed in accordance with the NLEB Standard Local Operating Procedures for Endangered Species (SLOPES) between the U.S. Army Corps of Engineers (USACE), Wilmington District, and the Asheville and Raleigh USFWS (Service) Offices.
 It was determined that the DSA is located outside of the highlighted areas and activities in the project limits do not require prohibited incidental take; as such, this project meets the criteria for the 4(d) rule and any associated take is exempted/excepted.
-As established in the NLEB SLOPES, this project does not require prohibited intentional take of the NLEB and it meets the criteria for the 4(d) rule.
 Additionally, according to the North Carolina Natural Heritage Program (NCNHP) Data Explorer report, no known occurrences including hibernacula and/or maternity roost trees have been documented within or within close proximity to the DSA.

-- Carolina Heelsplitter: No suitable habitat for Carolina heelsplitter is present within the DSA.
+- Carolina Heelsplitter: The Carolina heelsplitter requires cool, clean, well-oxygenated water, prefers stable, silt-free stream bottoms, and generally occurs where the stream banks are well-vegetated with trees and shrubs.
+The streams within the DSA are moderately degraded and exhibit erosion, incision, and high sediment levels which are limiting habitat factors for this species.
+As such, no suitable habitat for Carolina heelsplitter is present within the DSA.
 Additionally, according to the NCNHP Project Report, there have been no confirmed instances of the Carolina heelsplitter within a mile of the DSA since prior to 1918. - Rusty-patched bumble bee: There are no prairie-like habitats present in the DSA that would be considered suitable habitat for the rusty-patched bumble bee and the USFWS considers the listing of this species in Mecklenburg County to be historic.
-Moreover, the forested portions of the DSA consist of a dense canopy layer where there is little flower diversity to provide the necessary nectar and pollen foods for the species and the remaining areas are maintained with mechanical mowing and herbicide treatments. - Muchaux's sumac: The DSA contains clayey soils that are not derived from mafic rock and are not well-drained.
+Moreover, the forested portions of the DSA consist of a dense canopy layer where there is little flower diversity to provide the necessary nectar and pollen foods for the species and the remaining areas are maintained with mechanical mowing and herbicide treatments. - Michaux's sumac: The DSA contains clayey soils that are not derived from mafic rock and are not well-drained.
 Maintained roadsides and forested edges are potentially suitable habitat for the species; however, due to the lack of suitable soils, regular mechanical mowing of roadsides, and highly urbanized areas, the potentially suitable habitat is not expected to support this species.
 No individuals of Michaux's sumac were observed within the DSA during the surveys. - Schweinitz's sunflower.
 The majority of the DSA includes open, regularly maintained airport facilities.
 Utility easements were heavily invaded by invasive plant species or overly vegetated to support this species.
 Forested areas are heavily shaded.
 Surveys for Schweinitz's sunflower were conducted during the survey window and no individuals were observed. - Smooth coneflower.
 The majority of the site includes open, regularly maintained airport facilities.
 Utility easements were heavily invaded by invasive plant species or overly vegetated to support this species.
 Forested areas are heavily shaded.
 The soils this species prefers are not preset on the DSA.
 No suitable habitat for smooth coneflower was observed.